smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts and Subtle Alerts/index.md

 !@

 ## Alerts (RPC v1.0+)
 An alert is a large pop-up window showing a short message with optional buttons.
 When an alert is activated, it will abort any SDL operation that is in-progress, except the already-in-progress alert.
-If an alert is issued while another alert is still in progress the newest alert will simply be ignored.
+If an alert is issued while another alert is still in progress the newest alert will wait until the current alert has finished.

 Depending on the platform, an alert can have up to three lines of text, a progress indicator (e.g. a spinning wheel or hourglass), and up to four soft buttons.